Home » Practice Areas » Birth Injury Lawyer in New York » Forceps Injury Birth Injury Lawyers in New York

 Pain and suffering damages are not capped in New York.
 Juries consider the permanence of the injury, the child's life expectancy, and the loss of normal function.

 Maternal damages.
 Forceps cases sometimes involve substantial maternal damages — particularly third- or fourth-degree perineal tears (obstetric anal sphincter injuries, OASI) producing fecal incontinence, dyspareunia, or chronic pelvic pain.
 Maternal damages follow the mother's own 2.5-year statute under CPLR §214-a with no infancy toll.
-See our Maternal Medical Negligence practice page for detail.

 Wrongful death.
 Catastrophic forceps complications producing death are rare but not unknown — when this occurs, parents may pursue a wrongful death claim under EPTL §5-4.1 within two years of the death.

 Parents' derivative claim.
-Parents can recover medical expenses they paid on the child's behalf and damages for loss of the child's services but under their own 2.5-year CPLR §214-a statute, which is not tolled by the child's infancy.
+Parents can recover medical expenses they paid on the child's behalf and damages for loss of the child's services, but under their own 2.5-year CPLR §214-a statute, which is not tolled by the child's infancy.

 FIND OUT WHAT YOUR FORCEPS CASE IS WORTH →